How Much Do Geropsychologists Make?

 Also, elderly Americans live longer than ever and want to deal with the psychological issues that occur with aging, including anxiety, depression, grief, and loss.

-Further, APA notes the number of Americans with mental health disorders in 2030 is expected to be 15 million, four times what it was in 1970.
+Further, the APA notes the number of Americans with mental health disorders in 2030 is expected to be 15 million, four times what it was in 1970.
 Older adults also have the highest suicide rates of all age groups.

 Summary